ampatspell/ember-cli-zuglet/docs/index/how.md

     return this.store.collection('messages');
   }

+  // creates query on first access and activates it because Messages instance is activated by route
+  // activated query subscribes to onSnapshot observer
   @activate().content(({ coll }) => coll.orderBy('createdAt', 'desc').query())
   query

+  // creates models for each document and activates it
+  // each document here is *not* independently subscribed to onSnapshot
+  // because documents are created by query which observers
   @models().source(({ query }) => query.content).named(() => 'message').mapping(doc => ({ doc }))
   models

   async load() {
+    // small helper which just awaits this.query.promise
-    await load(this.query);
+    // which is resolved on 1st query onSnapshot event await load(this.query);
   }

   async add(text) {
     let { store, coll } = this;
-    let doc = coll.doc().new({
+    // create a new document with generated id and provide some data let doc = coll.doc().new({
       text,
       createdAt: store.serverTimestamp
     });
+    // save document in Firestore
     await doc.save();
   }